VoxtyDevelopment/bot-rewrite/README.md

 A rewritten bot by Vox Development, built with TypeScript.
 This project is designed to be a rewrite of our last external security bot written in Javascript.

+You're more than welcome to fork and contribute to this code, put please don't claim it as your own or resell it.

 ## Setup Instructions

 1. Clone or Download the repository: